abbas070/MITFutureMakers/README.md

 ### Day 21:
 - The task for this day was to develop and visualize autoencoder based reconstruction and noise removal

+### Day 22:
+- On this day, we have learned about image classification using Machine Learning.
+Specifically, we have covered techniques such as Image Preprocessing, Detection of an object, Feature extraction and Training, and Classification of the object.
+We have then built an image classification model with help of Keras.